 - CINE 212: Film History II

 Foundation: After completing the core, all Cinema majors must take the following foundation courses:

 - CINE 340: Critical Studies

 - CINE 341: Critical Studies Discussion

-These courses must be taken concurrently and normally should be completed in the first semester of the junior year.
+These courses must be taken concurrently and normally should be completed during the junior year.